evelynzamora/HT1-IngenieriaSoftware/README.md

 ## Hoja de Trabajo No.1
 ### Principios SOLID

-*Single Responsibility Principle SOLUTION*
+*Open Closed Principle PROBLEM*
-- A class should have only a single responsibility.
+- A class should be open for extension, but closed for modification.